salesforce/apollo/choam/README.md

 ## Finite State Machine Model

 CHOAM is driven from a _Finite State Machine_ model using Tron (another module in Apollo).
-This manifests in the pattern of a leaf action driver in the form of the _CollaboratorContext_.
-This class is used as the _Context_ of the Tron state machines.
-Currently the FSM model has 4 state maps, reprenting the normal operation of the node (Earner), block production (Driven) and the generation of a view (Reconfiguration) and Genesis bootstrapping.
+This manifests in the pattern of a leaf action driver in the form of _contexts_ that provide the leaf actions the Tron state machines.
+Currently the FSM model has 4 state maps, reprenting the normal operation of the node (Earner), block production (Driven) and the generation of a view (Reconfiguration) and bootstrapping (Genesis).
 The view reconfiguration logic provides dynamic rotation of view/committee members based on random cuts through the underlying context membership rings.
+This balances the load across all available members.

 ## Messaging